sgong-pdftron/stranger-docs/android/tools/custom-tool.md

 }
 ```

-The following create tools may help you creates annotation easily:
+The following creation tools may help you create custom annotations more easily:

 #### [SimeleShapeCreate]():
 The subclasses will draw something on page first, and then creates an annotation.